FreeBSDGeek/instantpy/README.md

 # Aruba Instant Python API Wrapper

-This module provides a Python 3 interface for the Aruba Instant 8.6 REST API.
+This module provides a Python interface for the Aruba Instant 8.6 REST API.

+This version of the module will work with Python 2.7 and above.

 **Please understand this project is a WIP.
 I'd also really appreciate some help testing.
 My Instant cluster is my production wifi at home.
 I can't thoroughly test certain calls to the API (specifically in the Configuration portion) because breaking the wifi at home would result in an unhappy household.**